 Salesforce will generate a zip archive of CSV files and will email you when they are ready.
 Exports will complete as soon as possible, however, Salesforce doesn’t give the exact date and time the export will complete.

-Tools you can download to extract data from Salesforce
+Tools you can download to export data from Salesforce

 Salesforce Data Loader